 You might run into the same problem when trying to describe your language skills to a prospective employer, or a prospective university, or even a prospective life partner.
 It’s hard to judge your language skill level objectively.

 So to that end, what does it mean to actually speak a language?
 Do you have professional working proficiency?
 Or just elementary proficiency?
 After all, what is fluency, and how do you know if you’ve achieved it?

 What is language proficiency?

 Fluency is hard to categorize.
-But fluency does not mean speaking perfectly without any errors or knowing everything there is to know about a language.
+But language fluency does not mean speaking perfectly without any errors or knowing everything there is to know about a language.
 After all, everyone makes grammar and spelling mistakes--even in their native tongue.

 Language “proficiency,” on the other hand is a broader term that describes how comfortably and easily you can listen, speak, read and write in a particular language.
 Your proficiency can be high in one area but lower in another.
 For example, if you read a lot of German literature but never actually speak it, you might be advanced in reading but hover at a lower speaking proficiency.
 Generally, however, proficiency describes an average of all four skills across the board.